SPITFIRE AUDIO HANS ZIMMER STRINGS – THE GENTLE GIANT

 As this is an ensemble library the intent is for category patches to be played single-finger legato style, not as a chord.
-While the temptation is to bash out a few 10-finger chords with the sustain pedal firmly planted to the ground, but since there is no auto-divisi option the best way to listen to judge Hans Zimmer Strings, in my opinion, is as a minimal single note with plenty of dynamic movement with the mod wheel.
-“Auto divisi?”
+While the temptation is to bash out a few 10-finger chords with the sustain pedal firmly planted to the ground, since there is no auto-divisi option the best way to listen to judge Hans Zimmer Strings, in my opinion, is as a minimal single note with plenty of dynamic movement with the mod wheel.

 So with that in mind, from my experience with Hans Zimmer Strings, the descriptive words that come immediately to mind are thick, weighty and syrupy.
 The sound envelops you like quicksand.
-The soundstage of the full 60-piece cello or violin patches is blanketing, especially when separate sections are setup and panned as per the orchestral seating plan.
+The soundstage of the full 60-piece cello or violin patches is blanketing, especially when separate sections are set up and panned as per the orchestral seating plan.

 Hans Zimmer Strings is not as slow as I expected, but there is a slight gravity to the sound development as if things take a little longer to ramp up.

-I predicted a fat, lumbering whale but in reality the library is fairly spritely, considering its girth.
+I predicted a fat, lumbering whale but in reality, the library is fairly spritely, considering its girth.
 Much of this density comes from the room environment and the release tails.

-The shorts, in particular with the full 60-piece loaded, are more like giants footstep with tight spiccato flicks.
+The shorts, in particular with the full 60-piece loaded, are more like giants’ footsteps with tight spiccato flicks.
 Pizzicatos are wonderfully thumpy, more like an elephant trying to sneak around than a ballerina, with the Bartok variant being the total opposite.
 Instead of a dainty plucked note imagine 60 string players smacking their instruments with the back of their bows and you’ll have an idea as to how it sounds.

 Col legno tratto is the technique of playing with the back of the bow, which sounds like the very last thing you would ask a professional musician to do, however, the results are wonderfully narrative, with nice little pops of slight dissonance and dynamic mismatches.
-With the full 6 round robin option enabled you can achieve a bubbling wall of sound teaming with life and is definitely one of my favourite sounds in the library.
+With the full 6 round-robin option enabled, you can achieve a bubbling wall of sound teaming with life and is definitely one of my favourite sounds in the library.